HPCurtis/livestock_shiny_app/README.md

-# Australian livestock forecasting shiny app.
+#Automatic Australian livestock forecasting shiny app.

 The following code project is an implementation of a shiny app for the forecasting of Australian livestock data.